libclsph/libclsph/README.md

 Why?
 -----------------------

-Libclsph was created at [ÉTS](http://etsmtl.ca/) to explore the possibilty of using the power of OpenCL to speed up the simulation of SPH fluid mechanics.
+Libclsph was created to explore the possibilty of using the power of OpenCL to speed up the simulation of SPH fluid mechanics.

 Smoothed particle hydrodynamics is a fluid simulation technique that can be used to produce realistic simulations for animation,CGI or videogames.